Couch Alternatives – 14 Stylish & Comfy Pieces That Prove A Sofa Isn't a Necessity After All

 (Image credit: Colombe)

-A daybed is such a gloriously versatile piece, and one of the best sofa alternatives.
+Daybeds in living rooms are one of the best sofa alternatives.
 Much like a chaise, you still get the comfort of a sofa but the designs are far better suited to a smaller space.
-Plus, there's the added benefit that it can usually double up as a sofa bed should you need it to.
+Plus, the added benefit of a modern daybed is that it can usually double up as a bed should you need it to.

-And they are just so much more interesting to look at, especially if you find one second-hand.
-Remember when shopping for vintage pieces it's all about the shape, don't be put off if the upholstery or tone of wood doesn't speak to you, these can be updated with new fabric and stain or paint.
-Case in point, this delightful piece, that was made more suitable and usable for the space.
+And they are so much more interesting to look at, especially if you find one second-hand.
+Remember when shopping for vintage pieces, it's all about the shape, don't be put off if the upholstery or tone of wood doesn't speak to you, these can be updated with new fabric and stain or paint.
+Case in point, this delightful piece was made more suitable and usable for the space.

-'This design is more classic, as we drew inspiration from French interiors.
-Here, the sofa was replaced by an old French ottoman, bought in an antique shop in France – Object Vagabond.
-We then sewed a few mattresses on it to make it more soft and cozy.'
+"I don't like sofas at all, so I usually look for furniture that is similar in function but more interesting in shape — chaise lounges, ottomans, or day beds," explains Marta Chrapka, founder of Colombe.
+"This design is more classic, as we drew inspiration from French interiors.
+Here, the sofa was replaced by an old French ottoman, bought in an antique shop in France — Object Vagabond.
+We then sewed a few mattresses on it to make it more soft and cozy."

 Love seat in a dark living room with alcove